swiftlang/swift-evolution/proposals/0253-static-subscripts.md

 ## Introduction

 We propose allowing `static subscript` and, in classes, `class subscript` declarations.
 These could be used through either `TypeName[index]` or `TypeName.self[index]` and would have all of the capabilities you would expect of a subscript.
-We also propose extending dynamic member lookup and key paths to static properties by using static subscripts.
+We also propose extending dynamic member lookup to static properties by using static subscripts.

 Swift-evolution thread: [Static Subscript](https://forums.swift.org/t/static-subscript/1229) (2016), [Pitch: Static and class subscripts](https://forums.swift.org/t/pitch-static-and-class-subscripts/21850)